docker-leash/docker-leash/docs/install/checks/user.rst

 For references, see the
 `docker run documentation <https://docs.docker.com/engine/reference/run/#user>`_.

-Volumes name check is a list or regular expressions.
+Volumes name check is a list of regular expressions.
+If one rule is valid, then the request is validated.

 Example usage
 =============